 You have to start somewhere, and it’s always wise to go with what you know.
 Because Square’s roots are in tech and the Bay Area, it initially started out marketing its card reader to local merchants and people who would immediately understand the technology.
 Not only was the barrier to entry lower in this region, but the customers they landed were also fairly influential (and social media savvy), helping to spread product awareness to others.

 Wherever your company starts, Brooklyn advises capitalizing on what you know about the people around you.
 What are their habits like?
 Where are their pain points?
 How can you get your product in front of them in a way they’ll be receptive to?
 Once you figure this out and have a strong local customer base, you have social proof to work with to market to others.

 For Square, focusing on Silicon Valley couldn’t go on forever—the company’s ambitions to be an essential tool for vendors everywhere meant going global.
 To make this larger audience less overwhelming, Brooklyn suggests breaking it into verticals and observing what happens in each.
-“With verticals, you can determine which type of customers are making the biggest impact, or where your products resonate the most.”“Telling our story by showing how our customers are actually using the product is extremely effective.”
+“With verticals, you can determine which type of customers are making the biggest impact, or where your products resonate the most.”

 For example, Square has verticals for the fashion industry, sports and recreation, food service, and many more.
 This allowed Brooklyn to notice that beauty shops were one of the company’s fastest growing customer bases.
 Now, whenever a new product feature launches that could support this vertical in particular, she’s sure to make the rounds with the press specific to their line of work.
 When Square launched its appointment management tool, Brooklyn gathered testimonials from salon owners that use Square about how the feature has become a cornerstone of their business.
 This is a powerful strategy when appealing to prospective customers.